 The University’s briefing day events are normally held in September of each year and all new external examiners are invited to attend.
 The aim of the briefing day is to welcome new external examiners and provide a useful induction by:

 - introducing delegates to the University and its recent developments,

-- introducing University and School level administrative and academic staff,
+- introducing University administrative staff and Department/School academic staff,

 - briefing external examiners on their responsibilities, and

 - providing participants with the opportunity to ask questions about their role.

-Details of the next external examiners' briefing day will be released in 2018.
-In the meantime, you can watch presentations from our last briefing event right here on our Solent Online Learning website:
+Details of the next external examiners' briefing day will be released in due course.
+In the meantime, you can view presentations from our last briefing event below: